wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 ```

 - Prefer to place the most important elements first.
 The VoiceOver user can prefer to skip if they've already listened to what they need.
 This is why we placed the `excerpt` last in the example.
 - Don't forget the periods when concatenating.
-They make VoiceOver pause which helps in understanding.
+They make VoiceOver pause which helps in comprehension.
 - The `"Excerpt".` static text in the example is used as a separator and _signals_ that a very long text will be read by VoiceOver.

-### <a name="spoken-order"></a>Spoken order
+### <a name="spoken-order"></a>Spoken Order

 Some column-based data is contained inside of stack views.
 VoiceOver may not speak the data in the desired order.
 For example, this tableview cell has nested stack views.

-The vertical stack view is the parent and multiple horizontal stack views are children.
-Two labels are contained inside of each horizontal stack view, one with the title for the data (e.g. Subtotal) and one for the data value (e.g. $999.99).
+- The vertical stack view is the parent and multiple horizontal stack views are children.
+- Two labels are contained inside of each horizontal stack view.
+One for the title (e.g. Subtotal) and one for the value (e.g. $999.99).

 ![](images/voiceover-guidelines.png)

 The reading order is expected to be spoken as `"Subtotal: nine hundred ninety-nine dollars and ninety nine cents"`.
-In this case, VoiceOver defaults to reading the first item in each horizontal stack view, followed by the second.
+In this case, however, VoiceOver defaults to reading the first item in each horizontal stack view, followed by the second.
 VoiceOver would speak `"Subtotal - Discount - Shipping - Taxes"`, followed by the values `"$999.99, -$601.00, $0.01, $333.33"`.
 This makes the information difficult to comprehend.

 Use `.accessibilityElements` on the parent view to list the desired reading order of the subviews.